 Each proposal submitted must contain the following items in the order presented:

-(1) Cover Sheet (Form A), electronically endorsed, counts as 1 page towards the 23-page limit.
+- Cover Sheet (Form A), electronically endorsed, counts as 1 page towards the 25-page limit;

-(4) Technical Content (11 parts in order as specified in section 3.2.4, not to exceed 22 pages for SBIR and 21 pages for STTR), including all graphics, with a table of contents.
+- Technical Content (11 parts in order as specified in Section 3.2.4, not to exceed 22 pages for SBIR and 21 pages for STTR), including all graphics, with a table of contents,

-(5) Briefing Chart, is not included in the 23-page limit (and must not contain proprietary data).
+- Briefing Chart (not included in the 25-page limit and must not contain proprietary data).

-Please note: Website references, relevant technical papers, product samples, videotapes, slides, or other ancillary items will not be considered during the review process.
+Website references, product samples, videotapes, slides, or other ancillary items will not be considered during the review process.
 Offerors are requested not to use the entire 25-page allowance unless necessary.

 No type size smaller than 10 point shall be used for text or tables, except as legends on reduced drawings.
 Proposals prepared with smaller font sizes will be rejected without consideration.